annabelflook/mr_calculator/README.md

 # mr_calculator
-A calculator to return the molecular weight from a molecular formula.
+A calculator to return the molecular weight from a string: molecular formula.

+Accepts string, returns float